craftercms/docs/source/.new-ia/index.rst

 Crafter is a dynamic CMS based on Git and supports DevOps processes for code and content.
 It is also a hybrid-headless, API-first (GraphQL, REST, in-process) CMS, and that allows developers to use their favorite UI frameworks and tools.

 Crafter CMS differentiates itself from existing CMSs with its architecture: microservices-based, serverless, elastic and planet-wide scalability.
-To learn more, see the :ref:`architecture`.
+To learn more, see the :ref:`newIa-architecture`.

 #############################
 When/where to use Crafter CMS